juanmartinez890/medication-app-spa/README.md

 - **Notifications**: Success and error notifications for user actions
 - **Local Storage**: Automatically manages care recipient ID

+### Care Recipient ID behavior

+For this evaluation, the scope of the frontend is limited to storing only medication and dose information.
+The **care recipient ID** is generated entirely in the frontend and stored in a browser `localStorage` key.
+All API calls use this generated ID so that doses and medications are consistently associated with the same care recipient for that browser.
+If the browser cache/local storage is cleared, the previous ID is lost and a **new care recipient ID** will be generated on next load, effectively giving you a fresh, isolated dataset.

 ## Prerequisites

 - **Node.js** (v18 or higher recommended)